-Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, holds 1,781,230 (30 June 2022: 1,781,230) ordinary shares in Equipment, Leasing & Finance Holdings Limited ("EL&F").
-The directors' assessment of the value for this investment is determined based on information in relation to:
+Until 31 May 2024 Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, held 1,781,230 (30 June 2023: 1,781,230) ordinary shares in Equipment, Leasing & Finance Holdings Limited ("EL&F").
+On 31 May 2024 the Equipment, Leasing & Finance Holdings Limited business was sold to an overseas investor.
+The shares held by Speirs Investments LP formed part of that sale process.

+For the year ended 30 June 2023:
-- normalised historic earnings performance;

-- normalised forecast future earnings; and

-- an assessment of appropriate earnings multiples for similar unlisted equity securities based on market information for similar types of companies.

-The directors consider this valuation approach best represents the fair value of Speirs' shareholding in EL&F. The total number of shares on issue in EL&F are 78,169,666 (30 June 2022: 78,344,666).
-At 30 June 2023 the ordinary shares are valued at \$1.75 per share (30 June 2022: \$1.65 per share).
-The increase in the value of the EL&F ordinary shares in the current period principally arises from the improving forecast future performance of EL&F.
+- the directors' assessment of the value for this investment is determined based on information in relation to: - normalised historic earnings performance; - o normalised forecast future earnings; and - an assessment of appropriate earnings multiples for similar unlisted equity securities based on market information for similar types of companies. - The directors considered this valuation approach best represented the fair value of Speirs' shareholding in EL&F. The total number of shares on issue in EL&F were 78,169,666.
+At 30 June 2023 the ordinary shares were valued at \$1.75 per share.

-Investment in Equipment, Leasing & Finance Holdings Limited Preference Shares
+Reconciliation - Investment in Equipment, Leasing & Finance Holdings Ordinary Shares